-In 2019, Definitive Healthcare tracked a total of 294 hospital mergers & acquisitions.
-This market activity brings the total number of health systems down to just 1,038—compared to the 7,247 active hospitals in the United States.
+In 2021, Definitive Healthcare tracked a total of 314 healthcare mergers and acquisitions.
+This market activity brings the total number of health systems down to just 1,093—compared to the 8,310 active hospitals in the United States.

 Industry consolidation of this scale results in larger health systems with significant market share and influence.
 Health systems can leverage this influence to negotiate lower healthcare supply costs on behalf of their member facilities.
-Though consolidation and negotiation should result in lower overall supply chain spending, recent reports indicate that hospital supply costs have been on the rise.
+Though consolidation and negotiation should result in lower overall supply chain spending, recent reports indicate that hospital supply costs have increased.

 How much do U.S. hospitals spend on supplies?

 In a May 2020 report, the American Hospital Association (AHA) estimated that U.S. hospitals and health systems spent a combined $2.4 billion in additional supply costs during the first four months of the pandemic.
-These additional costs were largely associated with the purchase of personal protective equipment (PPE) and other necessary supplies to aid in the fight against the COVID-19 virus.
+These additional costs were primarily associated with purchasing personal protective equipment (PPE) and other necessary supplies to aid in the fight against COVID-19.

-Though the extenuating circumstances of the COVID-19 pandemic certainly warrant this temporary increase in supply chain spending, the overall trend in rising supply chain costs can have damaging effects on hospital and health system finances.
+The extenuating circumstances of the COVID-19 pandemic certainly warranted this temporary increase in supply chain spending.
+However, the long-term trend of rising supply chain costs can damage hospital and health system finances.

 How can U.S. hospitals control supply chain spending?